Fermented green papaya is a powerful probiotic superfood that you can make at home. It’s simple, it’s healthy and it’s tasty.

 - 4 cloves garlic – finely chopped

 Grate, shred or chop the papaya using either a mandolin slicer, food processor or similar.

 Mix shredded papaya with the salt and garlic and squeeze firmly until liquid forms in the bottom of the bowl.

-Pack tightly into a fermenting jar making sure that liquid covers the papaya (if it doesn’t add a little salt water brine made with 1 teaspoon of salt to 1 cup of water), cover and leave to ferment for a few days or more depending on taste then store in the refrigerator.
+Pack tightly into a fermenting jar making sure that liquid covers the papaya completely as it is important to keep them below the brine (if it doesn’t add a little salt water brine made with 1 teaspoon of salt to 1 cup of water), cover and leave to ferment for a few days or more depending on taste then store in the refrigerator.

 Include fermented vegetables in your diet every day to help keep your gut flora and immune system healthy.